LinkedInLearning/learning-github-actions-5977410/ch3_developing_a_cicd_workflow/03_02_linting_unit_tests/README.md

 2. Confirm that it lists the following dependencies:

    - Flask
-   - pip
+   - waitress
    - flake8
    - pylint
+   - black
+   - isort

-3. These packages are required for running the application and for the linting and testing steps in your workflow.
+3. These packages are required for developing the application and for the linting and testing steps in your workflow.

 ### Review the test suite